oneconvergence/dkube-examples/README.md

 - pytorch - contains examples using pytorch + python
 - sklearn - contains examples using sklearn + python
 - R - contains examples using tensorflow + R
+- monitoring - contains examples using various frameworks and showcase the model monitoring feature of DKube.

 ### Examples

-- [mnist](mnist) - this example demonstrates end to end workflow of dkube from development to deployment.
-- [titanic](titanic) - this example demonstrates on how to use featuresets and leaderboard in DKube
+- [insurance](insurance) - this example demonstrates on how to monitor the model in Dkube.
-- [noteboks](notebooks) - this directory contains notebooks showing DKube API/SDK, Kubeflow Pipelines and DKube storage op usage